 The Division of Psychology within the Department of Psychiatry and Behavioral Sciences offers a doctoral degree (PhD) in clinical psychology that has been continuously accredited by the American Psychological Association (APA) since 1972 (APA, Office of Program Consultation and Accreditation, 750 1st St. NE, Washington, DC 20002-4242; 202.336.5979)

-- Behavioral Medicine
+- Behavioral Medicine or Health Psychology

-- Adult Clinical Psychology
+- Clinical Adult Psychology

-- Clinical Child & Adolescent Psychology (Major Area of Study)
+- Clinical Child Psychology

-- Clinical Neuropsychology (Major Area of Study)
+- Clinical Neuropsychology

 Thank you again for your interest in the Clinical Psychology PhD Program at Northwestern University Feinberg School of Medicine.
 Please feel free to explore our website and contact us with any questions or concerns.

-Jason Washburn, PhD
+Jason Washburn, PhD, ABPP

 Director of Graduate Studies

-Olivia Harner, PhD
+Olivia Harner, PhD, ABPP